2020-05-06

 Bonus tip: Get user feedback & bug reports with Usersnap

-Last but not least, I wanted to give you a heads-up on Usersnap, which is our very own visual user feedback and bug tracking tool, used by companies like Facebook and Microsoft.
+Consider incorporating Usersnap, a visual user feedback and bug tracking tool used by companies like Facebook and Microsoft.

 Get great user feedback & bug reports with a free Usersnap trial.